hypriot/blog/content/post/setup-kubernetes-raspberry-pi-cluster.md

 +++
 Categories = ["Docker", "Kubernetes","K8s", "Clustering", "Cluster","Raspberry Pi", "Cloud Computing"]
 Tags = ["Docker", "Kubernetes","K8s", "Clustering", "Cluster","Raspberry Pi", "Cloud Computing"]
-date = "2016-12-26T18:03:34+01:00"
+date = "2016-12-31T12:03:34+01:00"
 more_link = "yes"
-title = "Setup of Kubernetes on a Raspberry Pi Cluster the official way"
+title = "Setup Kubernetes on a Raspberry Pi Cluster easily the official way!"
 +++

-Kubernetes (K8s) shares the pole position with Docker in the category "orchestration solutions for Raspberry Pi cluster".
-However it's setup process has always been elaborate.
-Now, with it's recent release, Kubernetes changed this game completely and can be up and running within no time.
+[Kubernetes](kubernetes.io) shares the pole position with Docker in the category "orchestration solutions for Raspberry Pi cluster".
+However it's setup process has been elaborate, until [v1.4 with the kubeadm announcement](http://blog.kubernetes.io/2016/09/how-we-made-kubernetes-easy-to-install.html).
+With that effort, Kubernetes changed this game completely and can be up and running officially within no time.

-I am very happy to announce that this blog post has been written in collaboration with Lucas Käldström, an independent maintainer of Kubernetes.
-He contributed most in order to bring Kubernetes to the ARM architecture.
+I am very happy to announce that this blog post has been written in collaboration with [Lucas Käldström](https://github.com/luxas), an independent maintainer of Kubernetes.
+You can read his story here, in a [CNCF blogpost](https://www.cncf.io/blog/2016/11/29/diversity-scholarship-series-programming-journey-becoming-kubernetes-maintainer).

 ![SwarmClusterHA](/images/kubernetes-setup-cluster/raspberry-pi-cluster.png)